abolz/CmdLine2/README.md

         // the string representation of the command line argument and is used to
         // convert the option (or the options' argument - if present) into the
         // target object.
-        // For now it should be sufficient to note that Assign(T& target) is a
+        // For now it should be sufficient to note that Var(T& target) is a
         // convenience function which converts the string as given on the
         // command line into an object of type `T` and assigns the result to the
         // given target variable.
-        // More advanced usages of the parser will be described later. cl::Assign(debug),
+        // More advanced usages of the parser will be described later. cl::Var(debug),

         // The following parameters are optional and specifiy how and how often
         // the option might be specified on the command line and whether the